stefanholzapfel/lit-state/README.md

 ```

 When subscribing to LitElementStateService, provide the path to the "partial" of the state to observe.
 One string param per nested property.
-The depth of the "subscription path" for now is limited to six, since I wanted
-auto-completion (yes you get auto-completion!) and didn't find another way in typescript than overriding the function
+The depth of the "subscription path" for now is limited to six, since I didn't find another way to type the mehtod than overriding the function
-multiple times.
+multiple times (suggestions for improvement very welcome!).

 As third param you could again override the default subscription params (see chapter "Initiate").

-Don't forget to unsubscribe, or you get memory leaks:
+Don't forget to unsubscribe when you dont wan't to listen for state changes anymore, or you get memory leaks:
 ```
 subscription.unsubscribe();
 ```

 ## 2. In lit-element
 lit-state comes with a class that extends LitElement.
-Create your lit-element like this:
+You can create your lit-element like this:
 ```
 export class MyComponent extends LitElementStateful<State> {
     constructor() {